-I enjoy working at the interface between research and innovation, and am driven by the exciting potential for new technologies to have real impact on the world.
+I greatly enjoy working at the interface between research and innovation, and am driven by the exciting potential for new technologies to have real societal impact on the world.
 I am passionate about use-inspired research, and work to ensure that the best and most exciting new ideas, observations and concepts that emerge from the research laboratory progress to real-world applications with societal impact.

 My technical expertise is in photonics and I have a research background in optical trapping, beam shaping and plasmonics.
 I studied for an MPhys Physics at the University of St Andrews before receiving my PhD in optical trapping from University College London in 2013.
 I then took up postdoctoral research positions at the Photonics Advanced Research Center, Osaka University, Japan, and University of St Andrews, before joining the Physics Department at the University of Strathclyde in 2017.

 I currently hold the role of Associate Dean (Knowledge Exchange) for the Faculty of Science and therefore have additional remit to grow activity with external organisations and in particular those with key industrial partners and government organisations in research areas across the Science Faculty.